ARgruny/Data-Engineering-Projects/Capstone Project/README.md

 The script uses a YAML file in which the installation and structure of the EC2 instance is described.
-The YAML file is hosted in a seperated AWS S3 bucket. you can find the original file [here](https://s3.amazonaws.com/aws-bigdata-blog/artifacts/airflow.livy.emr/airflow.yaml)
+The YAML file is hosted in a seperated AWS S3 bucket. you can find the original file [here](https://s3.amazonaws.com/aws-bigdata-blog/artifacts/airflow.livy.emr/airflow.yaml) Some parts of the file were changed because they are not needed in this project.
+For example the git clone steps to import airflow DAG's or the download of the Movielens dataset.
+The airflow config file was also changed to set the load example dags variable to **False**.
+With this airflow will be initialized clean without any DAG's

+In addition a **cluster.cfg** file is needed where the aws key and secret will be stored as well as some data for later setup steps corresponding to the Redshift cluster.
+**Please keep in mind not to host your actual aws key and secret on github.**

+###